What are C-Section operations?

-During the healing process, it’s important to keep the incision site clean and dry and avoid strenuous activity or heavy lifting.
+During the healing process, it’s essential to keep the incision site clean and dry and avoid strenuous activity or heavy lifting.

-- Keep the incision site clean and dry: Gently clean the incision site with mild soap and water and pat it dry with a clean towel.
+- Keep the incision site clean and dry: Gently clean it with mild soap and water and pat it dry with a clean towel.
 Avoid using harsh chemicals, such as hydrogen peroxide or alcohol, as they can irritate the skin.

-- Cover the incision site: After cleaning and drying the incision site, cover it with a sterile dressing to protect it from bacteria and prevent clothing from rubbing against it.
+- Cover the incision site: After cleaning and drying it, cover it with a sterile dressing to protect it from bacteria and prevent clothing from rubbing against it.

 - Avoid tight clothing: Avoid wearing tight clothing or anything that can rub against the incision site, such as tight waistbands or pants.